MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Double-Query/README.md

 ## Tasks

-Create SQL queries using the designs from Task 24 to display the required details.
+Create SQL queries to display the required details.
 An alias should be used to display a meaningful heading for any computed values displayed.

 1. Display the name, capital city and total population of the country with the largest total population.